Nursing Student Organizations

 ECUNSA is the student organization for nursing students on any of the three campuses.
 Although the organizations on each campus function as autonomous groups of nursing students, the three organizations have common functions and responsibilities as defined by the bylaws.
 They also frequently interact and share resources and information.
 The scope of the bylaws are based on those established by the National Student Nursing Association (NSNA), and are in compliance with the guidelines and policies of the School of Nursing.
-Meetings are generally held once a month, with an annual picnic at the end of the spring semester to elect officers for the following year.
+Meetings are generally held once or twice a month depending on what activities are being planned.
 Membership is open to any student who has declared nursing as a major.
-Dues are $5.00 per year.
-All nursing students are strongly encouraged to join early in the program and become active members by running for office.
+All nursing students are strongly encouraged to join early in the program and become actively engaged members.

 This organization provides nursing students with the opportunity to participate in campus and community service activities.
 ECUNSA's purposes are directed towards helping in the development of nursing students as future health professionals and improving the health care of the residents of southeastern Oklahoma.
 Members provide various health related service projects to the community often in conjunction with other interdisciplinary groups.
 Membership in ECUNSA promotes the development of leadership skills, professional role socialization and accountability for the health of multicultural groups.

-Officers of ECUNSA attend the annual ONA/SNA convention in Oklahoma City or Tulsa with monetary help from the local organization as funds permit.
-All members are encouraged to become candidates for the Board of Directors of the OSNA.
+Senior students attend the annual ONSA/SNA convention.
+Members are encouraged to become candidates for the Board of Directors of the OSNA.

 For more information contact: